 The company was, therefore, looking for a fraud solution that would put an end to the attacks without sacrificing user experience.
 A solution that would allow consumers to experience a seamless login and registration process, while keeping bad actors away.
 The company wanted to minimize friction for its consumers, improve conversion rates, and deliver frustration-free account security to build consumer loyalty.

 Arkose Labs Reduced Consumer Intervention Rates by 70%

 The company approached Arkose Labs and deployed our solution to experience visible results within a short span.
-Leveraging the smart detection capabilities of Arkose Detect, the company could accurately differentiate between good users, bots, and malicious human attackers.
+Leveraging the smart detection capabilities of Arkose Bot Manager, the company could accurately differentiate between good users, bots, and malicious human attackers.
 Real-time risk assessment informed the challenge-response authentication mechanism, which presented 3D puzzles to suspicious users.